jpvargasdev/LexCodex/README.md

-# Guilliman
+# LexCodex

-Guilliman is a personal finance backend built in Go.
+“Order is the shield of Mankind.
+Law is its blade.” – attributed to Roboute Guilliman

+📜 About

+LexCodex is a Go backend for the sacred duty of personal finance management.
+Inspired by the eternal bureaucracy of the Imperium and the codifying will of Roboute Guilliman, it transforms mundane expenses into entries of law and decrees of compliance.
+Every transaction recorded is a tithe; every balance calculated is a judgment; every reconciliation an act of devotion to order.
+Chaos has no place here—only structure, discipline, and the incorruptible logic of the Codex.
+In the grim darkness of your wallet, there is only accounting.

-It helps track and analyze monthly expenses, with a focus on the **50/30/20 rule** and future plans for **AI/ML-driven recommendations** on spending, saving, and investing.
+LexCodex helps track and analyze monthly expenses, with a focus on the **50/30/20 rule** and future plans for **AI/ML-driven recommendations** on spending, saving, and investing.

 ---